raulf2012/PythonModules/README.md

 # Python modules used in my research

+Trying to setup this repo as a python package.
+Added setup.py, pyproject.toml
+    2025-10-21

 TEMP I'm doing a test commit to test pulling a specific branch of a repo